martinamcm/AugBin/README.md

 ## Tutorial

 ### Uploading data
-For illustration we use a simulated dataset where the composite endpoint is comprised of one continuous and one binary outcome.
-An important first step before employing the app is to have the dataset in the correct format.
+A simulated dataset where the composite endpoint is comprised of one continuous and one binary outcome is used for illustration.
+An important first step before using the app is to have the dataset in the required format.
 The columns should be organised as follows:
 * patient ID
 * treatment allocation
 * Observed continuous outcome measure(s) (may be one or two depending on the composite endpoint)